pydanny/pydanny-event-notes/leanstartup2012/index.rst

 TWO PEOPLE - didn't get names yet
 ===================================

-* Talking about using general accounting practices
+* Talking about using general accounting practices.
-* Stay away from vanity metrics, except for what goes into a pitch deck
+* Stay away from vanity metrics, except for what goes into a pitch deck.
+* VCs use vanity metrics to make investments in your project, but using them for concrete business decision making is dangerous.